-His work has been featured on 20×200.com, NPR’s Morning Edition, PBS Newshour, and in The New York Times and The Wall Street Journal.
+His work has been translated into over a dozen languages and featured on NPR’s Morning Edition, PBS Newshour, and in The New York Times and The Wall Street Journal.
 New York Magazine called his work “brilliant,” The Atlantic called him “positively one of the most interesting people on the Internet,” and The New Yorker said his poems “resurrect the newspaper when everybody else is declaring it dead.”

 He speaks about creativity in the digital age for organizations such as Pixar, Google, SXSW, TEDx, and The Economist.

 In previous lives, he worked as a librarian, a web designer, and an advertising copywriter.

 He grew up in the cornfields of Ohio, but now he lives in Austin, Texas, with his wife and sons.

 The best way to get to know me is to read my books.